michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Why, seeing times are not hidden from the Almighty, do they that know him not see his days?

-2. Some remove the landmarks; they violently take away flocks, and feed thereof.feed…: or, feed them
+2. Some remove the landmarks; they violently take away flocks, and feed thereof.

 3. They drive away the ass of the fatherless, they take the widow’s ox for a pledge.